gersteinlab/HiC-spector/README.md

 Please refer to ./data/readme_data for the format of the input files

-For non-julia users, one can use the script run_reproducibility.py to obtain the reproducibility score.
+For non-julia users, one can use the python script run_reproducibility.py to obtain the reproducibility score.
 Usage:
+> python run_reproducibility.py matrix_file1 matrix_file2

+In addition to the text delimited input file, the python script can calculate reproducibility score by reading files in .hic format.
+Usage:
+>

 <h3>Aurthor/Support</h3>
 Koon-Kiu Yan, koon-kiu.yan@yale.edu; Chengfei Yan, chengfei.yan@yale.edu